-You can search for a file based on properties such as the date it was last modified or what kind of file it is (such as "Picture").
+You can search for a file based on properties such as the date it was last modified, its size, or what kind of file it is (such as "Picture").
 After you enter your search term, tap or click the Search Tools tab and use the options in the Refine group, and then enter your search terms in the search box.
-For example, if you want to search only file names and not file contents, tap or click Other properties, choose Name, and then enter your search term.
+For example, if you want to search for files you modified this week, tap or click Date modified, and then tap or click This week.

 If you can't find what you're looking for in a specific library or folder, you can expand the search to include different locations.
 When the search results appear, tap or click the Search Tools tab, and then choose an option under Search again in.
 (Some options might not be available in Windows RT.)